 Money received for non-federal jury duty is considered “reimbursement for expense” and the faculty member should not use annual leave.

-- Faculty members considering a request for any type of leave should consult with their supervisor, their dean’s or vice president’s office, and a benefits counselor in University Human Resources (UHR).
-Members of the clinical faculty are encouraged to consult with benefits counselors in UHR and the University Physicians Group.
+- Faculty members considering a request for any type of leave and/or modified duties should consult with their supervisor and UVA HR.
+Members of the clinical faculty are encouraged to also consult with the University Physicians Group.

 - Faculty members who require an extension beyond the limits established for the relevant leave category must submit a request prior to the end of the approved leave to their supervisor, detailing the extenuating circumstances and specifying the term of additional leave being requested.
 If the supervisor and dean or vice president recommend approval of the extension, they will forward it in writing to the appropriate executive vice president or the president, who will grant approval in writing if he/she makes the determination that the extension is in the best interests of the University.

-- Faculty members who believe they may be eligible for FMLA leave should submit their request to UHR; UHR will notify the dean’s office or the appropriate vice president’s office once the leave is approved.
+- Faculty members who believe they may be eligible for FMLA leave should submit their request to UVA HR; UVA HR will notify the dean’s office or the appropriate vice president’s office once the leave is approved.

-- Faculty members who have served on a federal jury and wish to remit the payment for their service to the University (so as to avoid using annual leave for time served on the jury) should endorse the check and submit it to the Payroll Office in UHR.
+- Faculty members who have served on a federal jury and wish to remit the payment for their service to the University (so as to avoid using annual leave for time served on the jury) should endorse the check and submit it to the Payroll Office in Financial Operations.